Zainfarooq50/financial-dashboard-ai/README.md

 ---

 ## 🚀 How to Use
-1. Ensure your OpenAI API key is configured inside `GPT_utils_fin.py`
+1. Paste your OPENAI key in .env file.
 2. Prepare your financial CSV file with columns:
    `Date`, `Department`, `Revenue`, `Expenses`, `Profit`
 3. Run the script: